Locations:

 What happens during VATS?

-VATS takes place in a hospital or surgical center.
-You receive general anesthesia to sleep through the procedure.
+You’ll receive general anesthesia to sleep through the procedure.
 You’ll lie on your nonsurgical side during surgery.

 Advertisement

-What happens after VATS?
+What happens after video-assisted thoracoscopic surgery?

 Your surgeon may send tissue to a lab for a biopsy.
-A specialist examines the tissue for signs of cancer, infection or disease.
+A pathologist examines the tissue for signs of cancer, infection or disease.
 The findings may indicate a need for additional surgery or treatments.

 Advertisement